Expanding actions: minimality and ergodicity: Introduction

-\begin{maintheorem} Every expanding minimal semigroup action of $C^{1+\alpha}$ conformal diffeomorphisms of a compact manifold is ergodic with respect to Lebesgue measure. \end{maintheorem}
+\begin{maintheorem} Every expanding minimal semigroup action of $C^{1+\alpha}$ conformal diffeomorphisms of a compact Riemannian manifold is ergodic with respect to the Lebesgue measure. \end{maintheorem}

-Notice that every diffeomorphism in dimension one is a conformal map.
-Then, Theorem~\ref{thmA} and the above result imply the following:
+Notice that in one dimensional case any diffeomorphism is conformal.
+Hence combining Theorems~\ref{thmA} and~\ref{thmB} we get the following.

-\begin{maincorollary} Every expanding minimal finitely generated semigroup action of $C^{1+\alpha}$ diffeomorphisms of the circle is $C^{1+\alpha}$-robustly ergodic with respect to Lebesgue measure. \end{maincorollary}
+\begin{maincorollary} Every expanding minimal finitely generated semigroup action of $C^{1+\alpha}$ diffeomorphisms of the circle is $C^{1+\alpha}$-robustly ergodic with respect to the Lebesgue measure. \end{maincorollary}

-By \emph{$C^{1+\alpha}$-robust} we understand that this property (the ergodicity) persists under $C^{1}$-perturbation among the generators with H\"older continuous derivative.
-Examples of \emph{stable} ergodic actions in dimension greater than one were given in~\cite{DK07}.
-Namely, the authors show that any subgroup of $C^\infty$ diffeomorphisms of the sphere of even dimension $d$ generated by finitely many maps \emph{preserving} Lebesgue measure and sufficiently close to a set of rotations that generates $\mathbb{SO}_{d+1}$ is ergodic.
-In this paper, we will introduce a local tool, the \emph{blending region}, that allows us to get some robustness of both, minimality and ergodicity (see Theorem~\ref{pro2}).
-As an application of this tool, we obtain for the first time, as far as we know, examples of $C^{1+\alpha}$-robustly ergodic semigroup actions in any surface.
+By \emph{$C^{1+\alpha}$-robust} ergodicity we mean that this ergodicity property persists under $C^{1}$-pertur\-ba\-tion among the generators with H\"older continuous derivative.
+A completely non-trivial example of a persistent ergodic action in higher dimension can be found in~\cite{DK07}.
+There, the authors show that if the rotation $R_1,\ldots,R_m$ generate $\mathbb{SO}_{d+1}$, for even number $d$, then their action on the sphere $\mathbb{S}^d$ is \emph{stable} ergodic with respect to the Lebesgue measure.
+That is, if $f_i$ are $C^\infty$ diffeomorphisms sufficiently close to $R_i$ and \emph{preserve} the Lebesgue measure then the action generated by $f_i$ is also ergodic.

+In this paper we identify a local feature, called \emph{blending region}, allowing us to get robustness of minimality and ergodicity (see Theorem~\ref{pro2}).
+As an application, we get, for the first time as far as we know, examples of $C^{1+\alpha}$-robustly Lebesgue-ergodic semigroup actions in any surface.

 \begin{maincorollary} Any boundaryless compact surface admits a $C^{1+\alpha}$-robustly minimal Lebesgue-ergodic finitely generated semigroup action whose generators are not necessarily conformal maps. \end{maincorollary}